Personal Injury Law: Slip and Fall Accident Tips

 - Collect info.
 You should collect all relevant info such as names, phone numbers, and addresses of witnesses or people involved.

 - Call an attorney.
-You should call an experienced personal injury lawyer as soon as possible.
+You should call an experienced premises liability lawyer as soon as possible.
 Slip and fall cases are often difficult to prove and you want to involve a professional as soon as possible.

 - Save your clothing and shoes.
 You should take the clothing and shoes you were wearing at the time of the accident and safe them in a safe place.
 They could be used as important evidence in the case at some point.

 If you’d like to learn more about personal injury law, or how we can help you with a slip and fall case, contact us today.